- No inactivity fee (ASX account only)

-All CommSec share trading accounts provide clients with free real-time market prices and data.
-With a CommSec share trading account, you're able to stay up to date with the latest news and releases as they happen.
+All CommSec Share Trading Accounts provide clients with up-to-date market prices and data.
+With a CommSec Share Trading Account, you're able to stay up to date with the latest news and releases as they happen.
 Whether it's news from a specific company or a market-wide, macro release, you can access reports, videos and analysis from CommSec analysts directly within the platform.

-CommSec allows you to invest in not only local share markets, but also key overseas markets.
-Within the one account, clients have the ability to buy shares in US companies such as Apple or Google along with global stocks and ETFs listed in 25 overseas markets.
+CommSec allows you to invest in overseas markets by opening an international share trading account.
+Within the one CommSec International Securities Trading Account, clients have the ability to buy shares in US companies such as Apple or Google along with global stocks and ETFs listed in 25 overseas markets.

-CommSec share trading account holders can log in and place trades through a number of portals.
-Trades can be placed online via a web browser, through the CommSec mobile app for iPhone and Android, or simply by calling up and placing an order over the phone.
-Having multiple ways to access your account is not only a plus for convenience, but also for security.
+CommSec Share Trading Account holders can log in and place trades through a number of portals.
+Trades can be placed online via a web browser, through the CommSec mobile app for iPhone and Android or simply by calling up and placing an order over the phone.
 Even without Internet access, you have the peace of mind that comes with having phone access to the CommSec office.